Behind the Bar — How I Pour & Cure Small Batch Soaps

 “Soap-making is equal parts science and soul.”

-If you’re curious about why I use these specific ingredients, stay tuned for Why I Use Tallow and Goat’s Milk — it breaks down how each one helps your skin stay soft, balanced, and healthy.
+If you’re curious about why I use these specific ingredients, stay tuned for Why I Use Tallow and Goat’s Milk.
+It breaks down how each one helps your skin stay soft, balanced, and healthy.

 The Pour

-Once the soap batter thickens to what makers call “trace,” I pour it slowly into wooden molds lined with silicone molds.
-Sometimes, I swirl in clays or essential oils — but often, I leave the batch pure and natural.
+Once the soap batter thickens to what makers call “trace,” I pour it slowly into wooden molds lined with silicone.
+Sometimes, I swirl in clays or essential oils.
+Often, I leave the batch pure and natural.
+Every pour is unique.
+No two batches come out exactly alike — and that’s part of the beauty.

 “The imperfect edges are what make each bar feel alive."